altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
 *They landed on the underside of the gear*
-*Martha began to stand, Kent slapped the gear*
+~The navigator was sprawled along the face of the gear~ *Martha began to stand*
+"NT::$Estaylow:"
 'Okay, staying low.'
-*Kent motioned to follow and he and Martha rolled to the edge of the gear, and then over it* ~Kent was standing after a casual flourish~
+~She kept facing the gear, below her was darkness~ "NT::$Efollow:"
+*The navigator rolled over the edge, onto the other side* *Martha followed*
+~The gravity shift was ~
-~Martha stood up, inspecting the top of the gear~ ~Empty besides the shiny thing in the center~
+~The navigator was standing after a casual flourish~ ~Martha stood up, inspecting the top of the gear~ ~Empty besides the shiny thing in the center~
 ~A small marble laid at a small hollow rotating around the center. ~